Have questions or want to meet with your specialist?

 Students can drop into our main office during our open hours for in-person questions or help.
 Email, phone, and Zoom appointments are the preferred methods of communication.

 Students who would like in-person assistance submitting exam accommodation requests are encouraged to visit our Exam Coordination Assistants at the Testing Center in Old Gym (Bldg.
 479) by the bus loop.

 Existing DSP Students: To schedule an appointment, please contact your specialist by clicking their name below.
-Specialists have extremely busy schedules and are not likely to be available to meet with you if you arrive at our office unexpectedly.
+Specialists have extremely busy schedules and most work remotely part of the week; they are not likely to be available to meet with you if you arrive at our office unexpectedly.

 You may also drop into their Zoom drop-ins.
 Zoom drop-ins are subject to change.

 Mon, Tue, Thu and Fri: 9 am to 12 noon

 Disabled Students Program is conveniently located on the second floor of the Student Resource Building, in Room 2120.
 We are across from the Office of Student Life (OSL) and the Educational Opportunity Program (EOP).